-- Any list can used as a suppression list during an email send or when building a drip program.
+- Any static or dynamic list can used as a suppression list during an email send or when building an Engagement Program or drip.

 - Lists can also be used to segment your prospects to create more granular views of your prospects.
 You can export those lists to view and analyze the prospects' data in a .CSV file.